thephilapp-git/thephilapp-git.github.io/aboutus.md

 Hey!

-We are a group of milennials that love traveling and fun together.
+We are a group of millennials that love traveling and fun together.
 Our amazing friend Phil usually plans all the details out for us.
 With this app we want you to have fun, as much as if you were traveling with Phil.